exercism/javascript/exercises/concept/lasagna-master/.docs/introduction.md

 ## Parameters

-When working with parameters inside the function body, it is important to keep in mind what happens to the original value that was passed to the function.
+When working with parameters inside the function body, be aware of possible effects to the original value that was passed to the function.
-In JavaScript, that depends on the data type of the argument.
+In JavaScript, the behavior depends on the data type of the argument.

 - All values that have primitive data types ([full list here][mdn-primitives]) are immutable in JavaScript, so if used as arguments they are _passed by value_.
   That means you are dealing with a copy of the original value in the function body and you can modify it without affecting the original value.